lambdaclass/cairo-vm-py/README.md

 After setting up the environments, you can install the python binary using `maturin develop --release`.

-Finally, install into the python environment with `maturin develop --release`.
+Finally, install into the Python environment with `maturin develop --release`.
 For mac installation, these flags might be necessary:
-`maturin develop --release -m cairo-rs-py/Cargo.toml --no-default-features --features extension`.
+`maturin develop --release -m cairo-vm-py/Cargo.toml --no-default-features --features extension`.

 ## 🚀 Usage

-After installation, you can access the cairo-rs VM from Python code.
+After installation, you can access the Cairo VM from Python code.
 As an example, after compiling the program `array_sum` into `cairo_programs/array_sum.json`, you can run it with the VM using:

 ```python
 import cairo_rs_py